rcavezza/react-native-the-basics-examples/README.md

 # react-native-the-basics-examples
 This is a collection of quick scripts from tutorials found at http://facebook.github.io/react-native/docs/getting-started.html

+Every script is written in App.js.
+If you take a look at the commit history, most commits are different examples that you can use as you follow along with the code from the docs.

+# Create React Native App Basics
 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).